munozarturo/wreqs/README.md

 ## Logging Configuration

 The `wreqs` module provides flexible logging capabilities to help you track and debug your HTTP requests.
-You can configure logging at the module level, which will apply to all subsequent uses of `wrapped_request`.
+You can configure logging at the module level, which will apply to all subsequent uses of `wreq`.

 ### Default Logging